fabkrum/web-performance-resources/README.md

 * [Lighthouse Scoring Calculator](https://googlechrome.github.io/lighthouse/scorecalc/): Learn how the Lighthouse Score is calculated for the last two versions.
 This helps to understand where changes are comming from if your score changes.

+* [Lighthouse Scores from around the world](https://lighthouse-metrics.com/): Global performance insights, powered by Lighthouse.
+Lighthouse Metrics provides easy insights for your site's performance.
+Save your time by running tests from multiple locations to get the valuable insight you need.

 * [SpeedChecklist](https://speedchecklist.com/)
 A checklist which shows you how to optimise web performance issues you might have.
 You find best practices for the most common problems described in great detail.